jsandas/saltstack-nexus3/README.md

       user: 'admin'
       pass: 'admin123'

 If no credentials are provided in the minion configuration file, the defaults for Nexus 3 are used instead.
+(Update) Nexus 3 now autogenerates the admin password on new installations.

 TODO:
-Update README with more descriptions and examples of other functions
+Everything below is outdated and must be updated

   salt.states.nexus3.**allow_anonymous_access**(name,enable=False):